pivotal-mea-pa/qnb-workshop/cnd-java/enterprise-microservices-with-spring-cloud/entperprise-microservices-with-spring-cloud-demo.en.md

 ### Use Spring Cloud Circuit Breaker

-1. Show the `spring-cloud-services-starter-circuit-breaker` dependency in `sb-service-client/pom.xml`
+1. Show and uncomment the `spring-cloud-services-starter-circuit-breaker` dependency in `sb-service-client/pom.xml`

-1. Open `ClientController.java` in `sb-service-client` and uncomment `@HystrixCommand(fallbackMethod = "fallbackPhrase")`.
+1. Open `ClientController.java` in `sb-service-client` and uncomment `@HystrixCommand(fallbackMethod = "fallbackPhrase")` and `import com.netflix.hystrix.contrib.javanica.annotation.HystrixCommand;`.
 This will enable Hystrix for this controller.

-1. Open `ClientApplication.java` in `sb-service-client` and uncomment `@EnableCircuitBreaker`.
+1. Open `ClientApplication.java` in `sb-service-client` and uncomment `@EnableCircuitBreaker` and `import org.springframework.cloud.client.circuitbreaker.EnableCircuitBreaker;`.
 This will enable Hysrix for the client application

 1. Create the Circuit Breaker Dashboard service instance in PWS.